Startup design needs

 Technical report design

-Below, a look at more pages from the report.
-Note the original design in the bottom left, with an excess of meaningless color and irrelevant images taking up focus and space.
-I was also able to utilize 5 years of data visualization expertise from my time with Microsoft Azure and Microsoft Excel to add organization and ease of comprehension to the data in the report.
+Below, you can see additional pages from the report.
+In the original version (bottom‑left), excessive non‑functional color and irrelevant imagery took up space and attention.
+I drew on five years of data‑visualization experience from my work with Microsoft Azure and Excel to reorganize and clarify the data, making it easier for both practitioners and patients to scan and interpret.
 See my work on general data visualization projects or Azure Portal tiles.

-The range of daily design needs at GeneSavvy was vast.
-I would often spend some of the day creating content for the woman running sales, marketing, and social media, then would spend some of the day working with the engineer on the continued design and development of the automated genetic reports and the upcoming client and doctor dashboard, and then work on other design needs such as ads, presentation decks, or conference graphics, like below.
+The day‑to‑day design needs at GeneSavvy were broad.
+A typical day might include creating content for the person handling sales, marketing, and social media; collaborating with the engineer on the ongoing design of automated genetic reports and the upcoming client/doctor dashboard; and producing other assets such as ads, presentation decks, or conference graphics like the examples shown here.

 Conference and presentation graphics